Tom's Guide Verdict

-All in all, we're seriously impressed with Proton VPN's privacy and security, from cash payments to the audit, and if you're looking for a VPN to keep you safe online, it's we're comfortable saying it's easily one of the best secure VPN services around today.
+All in all, I'm seriously impressed with Proton VPN's privacy and security, from cash payments to the audits, and if you're looking for a VPN to keep you safe online, I'm comfortable saying it's easily one of the most secure VPN services around today.

 How fast is Proton VPN?

-To begin our speed tests, we first connected to the fastest server from two locations, both with 1Gbps lines - a US residential location and a UK data center.
-After that, we checked the performance with SpeedTest.net (both via website, and command line app), SpeedOf.me, nPerf, and other benchmarking services.
+To begin my speed tests, I first connected to the fastest server from two locations, both with 1Gbps lines - a US residential location and a UK data center.
+After that, I checked the performance with SpeedTest.net (both via website, and command line app), SpeedOf.me, nPerf, and other benchmarking services.

+I connected using both WireGuard and OpenVPN protocols.
 Each test was repeated five times, and it ran the full set in both morning and evening sessions.
-We then analyzed the data to compare median speeds.
+This data was analyzed to come up with and compare median speeds.